On this page

 7. Other information

 Exported products transiting through a country may require transit documentation.
-It is the responsibility of the exporter to ensure that the shipment will be accompanied by all necessary certificates.
+It is the exporter's responsibility to ensure their shipment will be accompanied by all necessary certificates.
+Work closely with your importer.